HubbleNetwork/hubble-install/TESTING.md

 ### Issue: Board flashing fails
 **Possible causes:**
+- Micro-USB cable not Micro-USB 2.0 or not a proper data cable.
+Use a Micro-USB 2.0 to USB-A data cable for best results (orientation matters).
 - Invalid Org ID or API Token
 - Board not connected
 - Wrong board selected